-Land ownership in the Tintic District is shown in Figure 20-1.
-Freeport McMoran, Chief Consolidated Mining and various private owners hold much of the adjacent properties to the IVNE Tintic Project.
-As noted by Ramboll (2018), the properties located adjacent to the Project have been used for mining purposes, smelters, mills, transportation of mineralized material, ranching and farming operations since the late 1860s.
+Freeport McMoran, Chief Consolidated Mining, Tintic Consolidated Metals LLC (TCM), and various private owners hold much of the property adjacent to the IE Tintic Project.
+As noted by Ramboll (2018), The property adjacent to the Project have been used for mining purposes, smelters, mills, transportation of mineralized material, ranching and farming operations since the late 1860s.
 The town of Mammoth was developed at a similar time as Eureka in the mid to late 1800s as part of the Tintic Mining District and lies mostly adjacent to the Project area.
-Most of the adjoining properties comprise native vegetation with occasional mining feature or structure.
+Most of the adjoining properties comprise native vegetation with occasional mining features or structures.